 A tubular body and a long furry snout make the Mottled Grass Veneer Moth peculiar when compared to more familiar moth physiology.

 Mottled Grass Veneer Moths are comfortable in low grass.
-They are covered in specks and speckles of brown and tan on their shiny wings.
-They rest with their wings rolled closed making their bodies slender and long.
-Their caterpillars likely feed on grass, but present no noticeable damage to lawns.
+This small, light moth has hairs extending from the face, giving it a pointed snout best appreciated by looking at its profile.
+It is covered in specks and speckles of brown and tan.
+A shimmering veneer covers its wings.
+It is often found resting with its wings rolled closed making the body appear slender and long.
+Their caterpillars likely feed on grass, but do not cause noticeable damage to lawns.

 Scientific Name: Neodactria luteolellus

 Size (Adult; Length): 10mm to 15mm (0.39in to 0.59in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.

 Head: The head is home to the insect's eyes, antennae, and proboscis.

 Thorax: Home to the three pairs of legs as well as vital internal organs.